KILLinefficiency/Codebase/README.md

 #### smoosh

 The divisions made can be smooshed together.
-It means that, changes to your code from the active division can be brought over to any other division (including ``root``).
+It means that changes to your code from the active division can be brought over to any other division (including ``root``).

 Using ``smoosh``:
 ```
 $ cbase smoosh <division_name>
 ```

-This will smoosh the current active division withe the specified division.
+This will smoosh the current active division with the specified division.

 Like,
 ```